 I am a cognitive scientist interested in the conscious experience of imagined actions (motor imagery, covert speech) and their behavioural, psychophysiological, and neural correlates.
 In the fundamental part of my research, I am using a combination of behavioural, psychophysiological, and computational methods to evaluate predictions of motor control models applied to imagined actions.
-In the applied dimension of my research, I am using machine learning and deep artificial neural networks to decode the content of both overt and covert verbal actions from electrophysiological data.
+In the applied dimension of my research, I am using machine learning and deep artificial neural networks to decode the content of both overt and covert speech from electrophysiological data.

 PhD in Cognitive Psychology, 2019